swwilso1/file_sharing/README.md

-# Gensyn Distributed Systems Engineering Assignment Solution
+# Distributed Systems Engineering Assignment Solution

 ## Introduction

-This application exists to meet the requirements of the libp2p-file-sharing assignment from Gensyn.
+This application exists to meet the requirements of the libp2p-file-sharing assignment.

 The assignment requested the following things: